Joe Biden warns of US peril from Donald Trump's 'dagger' at democracy

 Even among congressional Republicans who condemned the attack in the days afterward, few spoke that way now some joining in Trump's false portrayals.

-What brazen politicisation of January 6 by President Biden, tweeted Senator Lindsey Graham of South Carolina, a sometimes Trump confidant who had initially said he had abandoned Trump after the riot only to quickly embrace him again.
+What brazen politicization of January 6 by President Biden, tweeted Sen. Lindsey Graham of South Carolina, a sometimes Trump confidant who had initially said he had abandoned Trump after the riot only to quickly embrace him again.

 Rep. Liz Cheney, vice chair of the House committee investigating the attack and one of the few GOP lawmakers attending the Capitol ceremonies, warned that the threat continues.
 Trump, she said, "continues to make the same claims that he knows caused violence on January 6.